Danmyrer/FFXV-PowerShell-Tools/README.md

 # FFXV PowerShell Tools

-A collection of useful PowerShell-Scripts for FFXV-Windows
+A collection of useful PowerShell-Scripts for Final Fantasy XV - Windows

 ## Requirements